fieldtrip/website/development/module/forward.md

 ### fieldtrip/external/bemcp

-The bemcp implementation is kindly provided by [Christophe Phillips](http://www2.ulg.ac.be/crc/en/cphillips.html), hence the "CP" in the name.
+The bemcp implementation is kindly provided by [Christophe Phillips]([http://www2.ulg.ac.be/crc/en/cphillips.html](https://christophephillips.github.io), hence the "CP" in the name.

 ### fieldtrip/external/dipoli

 The dipoli implementation is kindly provided by [Thom Oostendorp](http://www.mbfys.ru.nl/~thom/).

+### fieldtrip/external/hbf

+The dipole implementation is kindly provided by [Matti Stenroos](https://github.com/MattiStenroos), and [George O'Neill](https://georgeoneill.github.io) wrote the code to directly access this method.

 ## Finite element method (FEM) implementation